wp-plugins/captcha-bank/readme.txt

 Allows you to hide **Captcha** for Admin Comment form when the user is other than Administrator.

-= Captcha General Settings =
+= General Settings =

-Allows you to set various settings for Captcha which includes Title, Tooltip, number of characters, Captcha type, Text Case for Captcha, Captcha text case sensitivity and  Width & Height.
+Allows you to set various settings for Captcha which includes Title, Tooltip, number of characters, type, Text Case, case sensitivity, Width and Height.

-= Captcha Layout Settings =
+= Layout Settings =

-Allows you to set various Layout Settings such as Background, Lines, Dots, Text Transparency, and Signature for **Captcha**.
+Allows you to set various Layout Settings such as Background, Lines, Dots, Text Transparency, and Signature.

-= Captcha Font Settings =
+= Font Settings =

-Allows you to set different Font Settings (Font Family, Font Size, and Font Color) for **Captcha** Text.
+Allows you to set different Font Settings (Font Family, Font Size, and Font Color).

-= Captcha Message Settings =
+= Message Settings =

 Allows you to set different settings for error messages such as **Captcha** Empty Error, **Captcha** Invalid Error, IP Block Message, Max Login Attempts and Maximum Login Exceeded Error.